bala1802/GradCAM/Experiment-2/README.md

 - It highlights the important regions by generating a heatmap that shows where the model's attention is focused within the image.
 - GradCAM achieves this by using gradients of the model's output with respect to the input image to determine the importance of each pixel.

+Let's understand how the function defined in the **GradCAM/Experiment-2/**`gradcam.py` works internally.
+This function accepts